Are you wondering what it is like to be a black man in Germany?

 Buying, bagging, and paying for groceries in Germany has to be one of the most intense and stressful experiences.
 Do you remember that TV show from the 90’s, “Supermarket Sweep“?
 The panic those contestants felt while trying to make sure everything made it into the shopping cart within the time limit is similar to what it feels like when you in the check out lines here in Europe.

 The moment your turn approaches and the cashier begins scanning your groceries, you have only a small window of time before she calls out your total and gives you that evil glare.
 There usually isn’t any room at the end after your groceries are rung up, so if you don’t bag up your shit or get it into a basket you’re out of luck.
 The cashiers move faster than you can blink.
-I can say however, that the experience is less tense when there are less people behind you in line.
+I can say however, that the experience is less tense when there are fewer people behind you in line.

 4.)
 Everything is Closed on Sundays